UniMelb-Day-Lab/Pfalciparum_varDBLalpha_PCR/README.md

 * 65ᵒC for 10 min
 * storage at 4°C

-_Note: For each PCR, positive (i.e., P. falciparum 3D7 isolate) and negative (i.e., nuclease-free water) controls were included for quality control._
+_Note: For each PCR, positive (e.g., P. falciparum 3D7, Dd2, and/or HB3 reference strains) and negative (i.e., nuclease-free water) controls were included for quality control._

 ## Next Steps (post-PCR)